pwr-Solaar/Solaar/docs/index.md

   but this needs write permission on /dev/uinput.
   For more information see [the rules page](https://pwr-solaar.github.io/Solaar/rules).

-- Sometimes bluetooth connections are not torn down correctly.
+- Sometimes bluetooth connections are not torn down correctly by Linux.
   This can result in two entries in Solaar for the same device, with only one being active.

 ## Contributing to Solaar